-Below was a piece for an event held to raise money for Vegas sports, specifically the building of the Raider's stadium and that hunt to buy a team.
+This was for an event held to raise money for Vegas sports, specifically the building of the Raider's stadium and that hunt to buy a team.
 I know it looks all blurry and weird now.
 Just hit play I think you'll like where it's going.
 It actually might be my personal favorite even though it never got a penny of budget or a second of air time outside of this private event.

 The next couple of spots were for conventions and business meetings at MGM Grand.